Eminent Domain Attorneys In Georgia

 In Georgia, like most other states, the right to exercise eminent domain should only be for a public purpose and not for private gain or use.

 The “public purpose” is categorized into public use and public benefit.
-The former doesn’t necessarily mean the general public can use the land but rather that it is used for a public service, such as a power plant or rail yard.
-However, public benefit offers necessity, convenience, or welfare to the community.
+The former doesn’t necessarily mean the general public can use the land but rather that it is used for a public service, such as a pipeline or wastewater treatment plant.
+A public benefit would confer a benefit to the community as a whole, and examples of public benefit projects would be parks, trails, and roadways.

 When Do You Need An Eminent Domain Attorney In Georgia?

-Receiving a condemnation notice can be intimidating to property owners, especially if they have lived on the land long or run a business on the affected land.
+Receiving a condemnation notice can be intimidating to property owners, especially if they have lived on the land for years or run a business there.
 While you can handle the case yourself, the chances of favorable results are often slim.

 Eminent domain laws are complex and nuanced; one misstep can adversely impact your compensation claim.
-Moreover, they bank on the idea that property owners do not understand how much settlement they’re entitled to, know their legal rights, or are unfamiliar with the entire process.
+Moreover, they bank on the idea that property owners do not understand how much settlement they’re entitled to or know their legal rights, or that they are unfamiliar with the entire process.

-But if you retain an attorney well-versed in eminent domain and condemnation, you will not be at a disadvantage during negotiations and can push back.
+But if you retain an attorney who is well-versed in eminent domain and condemnation, you will not be at a disadvantage during negotiations and can push back.

 Case Results